-Covid-19
+3.1 Covid-19

-Since March 2020 and the successive measures taken by the government to limit the spread of the disease, the demand for rail transport has been sharply reduced.
+Since March 2020 and the successive measures taken by the government to limit the spread of the disease, the demand for rail transport has been sharply reduced, both for national and international passenger transport and for rail freight.
+In 2021, there was a noticeable recovery compared to 2020, but insufficient to return to the pre-covid level.